-Being that a fire-belly toad has a lot of water in their habitat means you have a good chance to keep moss alive.
+Being that a fire-belly toad has a lot of water in its habitat means you have a good chance to keep the moss alive.
 Moss is a favorite among herpetologists that want a naturalistic setup.

 Setting up a quality drainage layer will help the soil from remaining soggy for extended periods of time.